-Now we need to take a few steps backward.
+Now we need to take a few steps backward in the value ladder.
 Think back to your signature offer and how it probably solves 75% of the pieces of their problem.
 The intro offer, tripwire offer, and freebie offer are before that.
 If we want to get technical and mathy, let’s say the Intro Offer will solve the 10% of the puzzle right before the Signature Offer.
 The Intro offer is the tipping point when someone is on the fence and will likely decide whether to invest in your Signature Offer or not.
 This offer might be in the $100-500 range.

 It’s tempting to brush this step off as unnecessary or too much work, but helping clients through this stage may give them the confidence they need to hire you and become your biggest supporter in the long run.

 We’re heading backward again to #2, the Tripwire Offer.
 It’s the first paid offer in the journey, but nothing too wild and crazy.
 This offer might be in the $5-50 range.
 I’m going to say it should solve another 10% of the pieces to your client’s puzzle and with the low price point, you can guess it can be an easy yes!
 Your goal is to establish credibility and help your dream clients get to know you (ever hear of that know-like-trust factor?).

 With this one, you’ll want to make your invitation right when your dream client takes you up on your freebie offer, noting urgency if you’d like (while you’re here…, one time offer…).